 Losing your voice can feel like you made a Faustian deal with an evil (if delightfully campy) sea witch.
 Before you fully become a “poor unfortunate soul” like Ariel from “The Little Mermaid,” find out how to fix a hoarse voice and recover from losing your voice here.

-Hoarseness (medically known as dysphonia) is when your voice sounds guttural, raspy, or strained—and it can feel like your throat is filled with sandpaper.
+Hoarseness (medically known as dysphonia) is a condition in which your voice suffers changes in pitch or quality; your voice may sound guttural, raspy, or strained, and it can feel like your throat is filled with sandpaper.
 A bad hoarse voice can mean losing your voice completely.

 A hoarse voice can be caused by many different factors, including:

 Overuse or strain